 July 2005: Angolan Minister of Transport André Luís Brandão travelled to Bom Jesus to present plans for the construction of an airport in the area.
-The presentation was interrupted by local protesters who were upset that their land had been seized without proper compensation.144
+The presentation was interrupted by local protesters who were upset that their land had been seized without proper compensation.

 September 2005: Agora, an Angolan newspaper, reported that construction had begun at the airport project site in Bom Jesus.
 The article noted that the project would cost \$300 million and would be financed by a Chinese credit line.
-145

 November 2007: Minister of Transport Brandão recognized a delay in the construction of the airport, claiming the setback resulted from a need to reassess the project and raise further funds.146 By this point, CIF had already begun to advertise construction of the airport on its Web site: "We have undertaken the construction project of the largest airport in Africa, New International Airport of Luanda."
-147 of 140 families living in the area covered by the project."

 November 2008: President dos Santos visited the airport project site for the first time on November 23, 2008.
 During the visit, António Flores, an official from the GRN claimed that CIF would complete the construction of the airport in 2010.
-148 "At present, we are in the process of recasting the project," said Flores.
+"At present, we are in the process of recasting the project," said Flores.
 "Problems still exist with the [removal]